LinkedEarth/PyleoTUPS/paper.md

 # Summary

-# Summary

 Paleoclimate researchers use measurements from natural archives, such as tree rings, corals, ice cores, and lake or marine sediments, to study how Earth’s climate varied before the instrumental period.
-Many of these datasets are archived in the US National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Information (NCEI) for Paleoclimatology and PANGAEA, the two main repositories used worldwide by the paleoclimate community.
+Many of these datasets are archived in the U.S. National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Information (NCEI) for Paleoclimatology and PANGAEA, the two main repositories used worldwide by the paleoclimate community.
 These repositories are essential resources, but they differ in their search interfaces, metadata models, and data organization.

 `PyleoTUPS` is a Python package designed to support the discovery, retrieval, and inspection of paleoclimate data across these repositories.
 The package provides repository-specific dataset objects, `NOAADataset` and `PangaeaDataset`, that expose a common set of methods for searching records, retrieving dataset-level metadata, and loading associated data tables.
 Results are returned as `pandas.DataFrame` objects that can be inspected, documented, and passed to downstream paleoclimate workflows.
 By harmonizing access patterns while preserving scientifically meaningful repository-specific metadata, `PyleoTUPS` supports reproducible cross-repository data discovery for paleoclimate synthesis, data-model comparison, climate field reconstruction, and related research applications.

-# Statement of need

 # Statement of need